ED for Children & Teens

 *bulimia- where the individual consumes an extreme amount of food followed by immediate purging in an attempt to lose weight

-*binge eating- the child or teen eats an excessive amount of food at once but does not choose to purge
+*binge eating- the child or teen eats an excessive amount of food at once but does not purge

 Although eating disorders that begin at childhood or teenage years are mostly affecting females, 5-15% of teens are males and increases to 35% on the subject of facing binge eating disorder.

-Look through this list of symptoms or behaviors that you may experiencing or a child in your life.
+Look through this list of symptoms or behaviors that you or a child in your life may experiencing.

 - Do you idolize bodies that are unrealistically small or unattainable that you or the they have seen in the media?